 The Euphoria of a Book Launch

 Launching a non-fiction book about my passion of eclipse chasing has been completely different.
-The actual writing and work and deadlines are the same, but the motivation is different.
-When you complete writing the book, there is no viva, but there is the anxiety about others reading and making public judgements about your work.
-Then the build up to the launch is very exciting, and you are thinking of ways to increase your profile and that of the book.
+The writing and work and deadlines are the same, but the motivation is different.
+With a personal book, there is no viva, but there is the anxiety about others reading and making public judgments about your work.
+The build-up to the launch is exciting, as you think of ways to increase your profile and that of the book.
 Momentum builds, as you stay with the project and roll with it.
-The launch itself – absolutely awesome.
-It makes such a difference when there is a public celebration of the book.
-To me, this launch was all about the celebration, and sharing it with others.
-And how wonderful it was to see people queuing to have you sign it!
-And to hear that people are reading it!
+The launch itself – what a great experience.
+A public book launch is about celebrating and sharing this achievement with others.
+And how wonderful to see people queuing to have you sign it!
+And to see people reading it!
 For the whole of my launch, I was grinning from ear to ear.
 And I’m still grinning now.